eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 ============ ========== ========= =========

 The addition of a new transport or an existant transport for a new platform can be easily implemented setting the callbacks of a ``uxrCommunication`` structure.
-See the current transport implementations as an example for new custom transport.
+See the current transport implementations as an example of new custom transport.

 Configuration
 -------------
-There are several definitions for configuring and building of the *Client* library at **compile time**.
+There are several definitions for configuring and building of the *Client* library at **compile-time**.
 These definitions allow you to create a version of the library according to your requirements.
 These definitions can be modified at ``client.config`` file.
-For incorporating the changes to your project, is necessary to run the ``cmake`` command every time the definitions change.
+For incorporating the changes to your project, it is necessary to run the ``cmake`` command every time the definitions change.

-``PROFILE_CREATE_ENTITIES_REF=<bool>``
-    Enables or disables the functions related to create entities by reference.

-``PROFILE_CREATE_ENTITIES_XML=<bool>``
-    Enables or disables the functions related to create entities by XML.

-``PROFILE_READ_ACCESS=<bool>``
-    Enables or disables the functions related to read topics.

-``PROFILE_WRITE_ACCESS=<bool>``
-    Enables or disables the functions related to write topics.

 ``PROFILE_DISCOVERY=<bool>``
     Enables or disables the functions of the discovery feature (currently, only for Linux).

 ``PROFILE_UDP_TRANSPORT=<bool>``
-    Enables or disables the posibility to connect with the *Agent* by UDP.
+    Enables or disables the possibility to connect with the *Agent* by UDP.

 ``PROFILE_TCP_TRANSPORT=<bool>``
-    Enables or disables the posibility to connect with the *Agent* by TCP.
+    Enables or disables the possibility to connect with the *Agent* by TCP.

 ``PROFILE_SERIAL_TRANSPORT=<bool>``
-    Enables or disables the posibility to connect with the *Agent* by Serial.
+    Enables or disables the possibility to connect with the *Agent* by Serial.

 ``CONFIG_MAX_OUTPUT_BEST_EFFORT_STREAMS=<number>``
-    Configures the maximun output best-effort streams that a session could have.
+    Configures the maximum output best-effort streams that a session could have.
     The calls to ``uxr_create_output_best_effort_stream`` function for a session must be less or equal that this value.

 ``CONFIG_MAX_OUTPUT_RELIABLE_STREAMS=<number>``
-    Configures the maximun output reliable streams that a session could have.
+    Configures the maximum output reliable streams that a session could have.
     The calls to ``uxr_create_output_reliable_stream`` function for a session must be less or equal that this value.

 ``CONFIG_MAX_INPUT_BEST_EFFORT_STREAMS=<number>``
-    Configures the maximun input best-effort streams that a session could have.
+    Configures the maximum input best-effort streams that a session could have.
     The calls to ``uxr_create_input_best_effort_stream`` function for a session must be less or equal that this value.

 ``CONFIG_MAX_INPUT_RELIABLE_STREAMS=<number>``
-    Configures the maximun input reliable streams that a session could have.
+    Configures the maximum input reliable streams that a session could have.
     The calls to ``uxr_create_input_reliable_stream`` function for a session must be less or equal that this value.

 ``CONFIG_MAX_SESSION_CONNECTION_ATTEMPTS=<number>``